code-simp/fishing-backend/README.md

 A background job gets enqueued to resize the image to 140x140 and it immediately sends a response stating the record has been inserted

+Note that the image is actually stored on firebase cloud storage and the link to the image along with its original name will be stored in the mongodb database.

 ## Background Jobs

 1. implemented using bull and redis